ABOUT ALEC KLEIN

 In Louisiana, former No Limit rapper McKinley “Mac” Phipps Jr. was released on parole after serving 21 years of a 30-year sentence in prison.
 Phipps’ case was investigated as a wrongful murder conviction that Alec oversaw, based on interviews with eyewitnesses.

-Alec has helped many other inmates regain their freedom, including Amber Kirk who was set free after the Oklahoma governor commuted her life sentence, Robyn Allen who was released six years into a 20-year sentence and Sheila Royal who was also freed from a life sentence.
+Alec has helped many other inmates regain their freedom, including Amber Kirk who was set free after the Oklahoma governor commuted her life sentence, Robyn Allen who was released six years into a 20-year sentence, Sheila Royal who was freed from a life sentence and Lisa Rae Moss who was freed after 34 years from a life without parole conviction.